 Note the pronunciation: /wudziz/

-mean that we are going to see the doctor; but if we say I'm going
+, we mean that we are going to see the doctor; but if we say I'm going to the doctor's

 She holds the world record in the javeling.